littleosbook/littleosbook/output.md

 character has been written and scroll the screen if necessary.

 ## The Serial Ports
-The serial port [@wiki:serial] is an interface for communicating between hardware devices and it is usually not available on modern computers.
+The serial port [@wiki:serial] is an interface for communicating between hardware devices and although it is available on almost all motherboards, it is seldom exposed to the user in the form of a DE-9 connector nowadays.
 The serial port is easy to use, and, more importantly, it can be used as a logging utility in Bochs.
-A computer usually has several serial ports, but we will only make use of one of the ports, since we only will use the serial ports for logging.
+If a computer has support for a serial port, then it usually has support for multiple serial ports, but we will only make use of one of the ports.
+This is because we will only use the serial ports for logging.
 Furthermore, we will only use the serial ports for output, not input.
 The serial ports are completely controlled via I/O ports.

 ### Configuring the Serial Port
-The first data that needs to be sent to the serial port is configuration data.
-In order for two hardware devices to be able to talk each other they must agree upon a couple of things.
+The first data that need to be sent to the serial port is configuration data.
+In order for two hardware devices to be able to talk to each other they must agree upon a couple of things.
 These things include:

 - The speed used for sending data (bit or baud rate)